amsinger/How-to-Promote-Your-Work/README.md

 * Github's [guide](https://guides.github.com/features/mastering-markdown/) to using Markdown.

-* More [details](https://help.github.com/en/articles/about-readmes) about READMEs from github.
+* More [details](https://help.github.com/en/articles/about-readmes) about READMEs from Github.

 * Markdown [cheatsheet.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)

 * You can customize your pins and choose what to show on top.
-See the [github profile guide](https://help.github.com/en/categories/setting-up-and-managing-your-github-profile).
+See the [Github profile guide](https://help.github.com/en/categories/setting-up-and-managing-your-github-profile).